 Large and Favorable Target Market.
 The healthcare industry represents a large target market.
-According to the Center for Medicare and Medicaid Services, total U.S. national health expenditure is projected to exceed \$3.5 trillion in 2019, and total healthcare spending is projected to grow at a 5.5% CAGR through 2027, approaching approximately 20% of total U.S. Gross Domestic Product.
+Total U.S. national health expenditure is projected to exceed \$3.5 trillion in 2019, and the Center for Medicare and Medicaid Services has estimated that total healthcare spending will grow at a 5.5% CAGR through 2027, approaching approximately 20% of total U.S. Gross Domestic Product.
 This pace of growth is projected to continue over the years to come, driven by favorable trends including an aging population, increased prevalence of chronic disease and improved access to healthcare.
 These market dynamics are similar in Europe and other developed countries.

 Pace of Innovation.
 In life sciences, we believe the pace of innovation in the private and public sectors is robust.
 This activity is evident in the continued rise in industry research and development spending and in the sheer number and diversity of medical innovations in the pipeline.
-According to EvaluatePharma, spending on pharmaceutical related research and development has increased steadily since 2010, with a CAGR of 4.2% from 2010 to 2018, and is expected to continue to increase, at a CAGR of 3.0%, through 2024.
-In addition, the number of annual new drug applications approvals has increased from 22 in 2006 to 59 in 2018.
+Spending on health-related research and development has increased steadily since 2015, both in absolute terms and as a percentage of total research and development and of total healthcare spending.